Skip to main content

-2. Mandate that every teacher must use it for ALL of their teaching immediately (without sufficient training, on-going support, or structured planning time)
+2. Mandate that every teacher must use it for ALL of their teaching immediately (without sufficient training, ongoing support, or structured planning time)

 Try this instead: Think big, but start small